- David Fincher

 - Release Date

-What an unlikely triumph that is The Social Network.
+The Social Network is an unlikely triumph.
 After all, the film’s subject, being the creation of the internet’s most popular networking website, Facebook, would hardly suggest the materials necessary to produce a narrative worthy of cinema.
 Perhaps an MTV-produced movie, but certainly not cinema of the quality that requires the talent involved here.
 And yet, director David Fincher and writer Aaron Sorkin, both authorities in their craft, elevate what could have been popular fodder into a serious, entertaining, and engaging drama that, through its depth and insight, regards business and social existence in the digital age with a critical eye.

-Eisenberg’s talent turns Zuckerberg’s snide behavior and superior smugness into the traits of a vulnerable whiz kid pained by his own vulnerabilities.
+Eisenberg’s talent turns Zuckerberg’s snide behavior and superior smugness into the traits of a vulnerable whiz kid pained by his own insecurities.
 The actor has played this sort of neurotic, acid-tongued intellect before, but never with such intensity.
-His Zuckerberg manages to be an incredible jerk without altogether losing the audience, in part because Eisenberg is a likable actor, and in part, because Sorkin’s script is filled with humor.
-There are constant laughs through irony and prickly, backhanded insults that, in a way, The Social Network proves to be the best, blackest comedy in recent memory.
-Of course, there’s a definite dramatic weight, in that Eisenberg carries the emotional tone and even the underlying message of the film on his shoulders.
-His character reminds us that social life on the internet is, in the end, for the emotionally insecure and angry, as epitomized by his creation of Facesmash.com after he’s dumped in the opening scene by his girlfriend (Rooney Mara, who has earned the starring role in Fincher’s adaptation of The Millennium Trilogy, due sometime next year).
+His Zuckerberg manages to be an incredible jerk without altogether losing the audience, in part because Eisenberg is a likable actor, and in part because Sorkin’s script is filled with humor.
+There are constant laughs through irony and prickly, backhanded insults that, in a way, make The Social Network the best, blackest comedy in recent memory.
+Of course, there’s a definite dramatic weight, in that Eisenberg carries the tone and even the underlying message of the film on his shoulders.
+His character reminds us that social life on the internet is, in the end, for the emotionally insecure and angry, as epitomized by his creation of Facesmash.com after he’s dumped in the fantastically layered opening scene by his girlfriend (Rooney Mara, who has earned the starring role in Fincher’s adaptation of The Millennium Trilogy, due sometime next year).

 Zuckerberg’s lesson becomes telling, in that his thoughtless behavior toward his sole friend, Eduardo, represents the detached mentality of internet communication and friendship on Facebook.
 Should a friend become too needy or impede on your precious time or assert their needs over yours, dismissing that friend becomes easy as clicking “Ignore”.
 No confrontation needed.
 Zuckerberg learns the harsh lesson that real life doesn’t work that way.
-The film condemns this behavior through Zuckerberg’s financial gain and subsequent personal regret with the oddly poignant last scene.
+The film condemns this behavior through Zuckerberg’s financial gain and subsequent personal regret with the oddly poignant last scene, where Zuckerberg refreshes a web page, desperately looking for someone to connect, someone to notice him.

 While Fincher’s direction is superb, it’s the marrying of his visual style with Sorkin’s writing that makes The Social Network a great film.
 Sorkin delves into intellectual property laws and website coding lingo; Fincher’s moody, caramel-saturated lighting stylizes the material.
 Sorkin engages his characters in a sparring of words; Fincher maintains the film visually through dynamic angles and bravado camera movements.
 Together, somehow, they have complementary styles, making up for each other’s artistic flaws by supporting their relative strengths.
-Fincher has chosen narratively substandard fare before (think Alien 3 and Panic Room) and improved it through his concentration on visuals.
+Fincher has chosen narratively substandard fare before (think Alien 3 and Panic Room) and improved it through his concentration on visuals and mood.
 Sorkin’s ongoing streams of dialogue are sometimes paired with a lifeless visual tone (his television work).
-Combine them, and the outcome achieves a perfect visual and intellectual balance in a film that defines, even raises an eyebrow at how the modern generation communicates.
+Combine them, and the outcome achieves a perfect visual and intellectual balance in a film that defines, dissects, and raises questions about how the Digital Age communicates.